The Man of Mode: Plot

 Harriet and Young Bellair act as if they are in love to trick the onlooking Lady Woodvill and Old Bellair.
 Meanwhile, Dorimant and Belinda meet at Lady Townley's and arrange an imminent meeting.
 Emilia then reveals her interest in Dorimant to Belinda and Lady Townley.
 Belinda persuades Mrs. Loveit, on Dorimant's request, to take a walk on The Mall and be 'caught' in the act of flirting with Fopling.
 Dorimant meets with Fopling and pretends that Mrs. Loveit has affections for him (Fopling).
 When Mrs. Loveit encounters Fopling she acts flirtatious, in spite of not liking him and succeeds in making Dorimant jealous.
 Medley suggests he attends a dance at Lady Townley's which Harriet will be, though in the disguise of "Mr Courtage", to take his mind off Mrs. Loveit.
 Woodvill chides Dorimant and his reputation in front of him, not seeing through his disguise.
 Dorimant admits to Emilia that he loves Harriet but continues to be obstinate.
 Fopling appears and almost uncovers Dorimant but the latter leaves to meet Belinda.
 She expresses her jealousy at Mrs. Loveit, imploring him to never see her again.
 Young Bellair discovers his father's affections for Emilia, Harriet's for Dorimant and tells Dorimant.

 Belinda returns to Mrs. Loveit's in the early hours but taking the same hired chair that Mrs. Loveit had taken when she left Dorimant's, is suspected of being up to something.
 Dorimant arrives afterwards and confronts Mrs. Loveit; she says she is aware that he is only faking jealousy to spend time with another woman.

 Lady Woodvill and Old Bellair rush their children to get married.
 Dorimant interrupts; his true identity is revealed when Mrs. Loveit and Belinda arrive to confront him.
-Mrs. Woodvill is in dismay.
+Mrs. Woodvill is dismayed.
 Young Bellair and Emilia publicly show their love for each other.
 Old Bellair concedes to the match and Woodvill admits that she likes Dorimant despite the gossip she has heard about him.
 Harriet admits she loves Dorimant, so Woodvill allows for their marriage while warning Harriet that the match will bring ruin upon her.
 Both young couples will marry.

 Harriet advises Belinda and Mrs. Loveit to stay away from Dorimant (for their own good) and perhaps join a nunnery to preserve their goodness.